ShotPT1/Colonization-mechanic/README.md

  In this example I made it so you are able to colonize if the ROOT ( the country) has the `idea colonization_idea` and the `colonization_flag` flag

-# How can I make it so you are able to colonize coastoal states ?
+# How can I make it so you are able to colonize coastal states ?

-If you want to be able to colonize coastoal states just replace the current line of code with this one
+If you want to be able to colonize coastal states just replace the current line of code with this one

 				FROM = {
 					OR={